Snowmobile: Early designs

 A patent (554.482) for the Sled-Propeller design, without a model, was submitted on Sept.
 5, 1895 by inventors William J. Culman and William B. Follis of Brule, Wisconsin.

+The Lombard Steam Log Hauler (1901–1930) was a locomotive-style cargo sledge.

 The American Motor Sleigh was a short-lived novelty vehicle produced in Boston in 1905.
 Designed for travel on snow, it consisted of a sleigh body mounted on a framework that held an engine, a drive-shaft system, and runners.
 Although considered an interesting novelty, sales were low and production ceased in 1906.

 An Aerosledge, a propeller-driven and running on skis, was built in 1909–1910 by Russian inventor Igor Sikorsky of helicopter fame.
 Aerosanis were used by the Soviet Red Army during the Winter War and World War II.
 There is some dispute over whether Aerosanis count as snowmobiles because they were not propelled by tracks.

 Adolphe Kégresse designed an original caterpillar tracks system, called the Kégresse track, while working for Tsar Nicholas II of Russia between 1906 and 1916.
 These used a flexible belt rather than interlocking metal segments and could be fitted to a conventional car or truck to turn it into a half-track, suitable for use over soft ground, including snow.
 Conventional front wheels and steering were used but the wheel could be fitted with skis as seen in the upper right image.
 He applied it to several cars in the Royal garage including Rolls-Royce cars and Packard trucks.
 Although this was not a snowmobile, it is an ancestor of the modern concept.